 How can a business use margin to understand productivity?
 It’s a simple equation, a greater margin = greater productivity.
 That’s because margin accounts for the total cost of goods as well as the revenue.
-A higher revenue and lower cost of goods will both lead to a higher margin, therefore, it can be equated to productivity.
+Higher revenue and lower cost of goods will both lead to a higher margin, therefore, it can be equated to productivity.

 This financial metric is important for driving decisions in a company.
 If margin starts to decline, business owners can look at the simple formula to get to the root cause.

 For example, if a company recently changed suppliers for a certain material and they are getting those goods for cheaper, then margin should increase.
-If it is not, that means that the productivity is decreasing as the total costs of producing the final product has gone up.
+If it is not, that means that the productivity is decreasing as the total costs of producing the final product have gone up.
 This could be due to a lower quality material or a change in processes.